Tisapatel/Tisapatel/README.md

 - 💻 Writing **clean** and **maintainable** code
 - ⚡ Exploring the latest **web technologies**
 - 🌈 Making the web more **accessible**
-- 🔦 Leading my tech stack like Steve leads the party!

 <br clear="right"/>